oassem/oassem/README.md

 ###

 <p align="left">My name is Omar Assem and I'm a software engineer, from Egypt.
-Currently, working currently as a full-stack web developer @nWeave.</p>
+Currently, working as a full-stack web developer @nWeave.</p>

 ###